pvishwakarma09/PasswordManagerWebApp/README.md

-Your personal vault — store, protect, and access your passwords anytime.
+-> Your personal vault — store, protect, and access your passwords anytime.
+-> Unlike Chrome’s password manager, PassMG gives you full control — your data, your vault.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.